neilgoodman/neilgoodman.net/pages/about.markdown

 ## About This Site

 I taught myself how to program by reading blogs, tutorials, and online books throughout high school and college.
-This blog is my attempt to contribute back to that growing knowlege base and hopefully help other people do the same.
+This is my attempt to contribute back to that growing knowlege base and hopefully help other people do the same.

 This blog has been built using a custom version of [Wheat](//github.com/creationix/wheat), which runs on [Git](//git-scm.com) and [Node.js](//nodejs.org).
 The source code for this site is [here](//github.com/posco2k8/neilgoodman.net).
 I modified ```Wheat``` so that I could enable its rendering engine to run on my preferred front-end stack: [Handlebars](//handlebarsjs.com/), [LESS](//lesscss.org/), and [Twitter Bootstrap](//twitter.github.io/bootstrap/).
 The source code for my version of ```Wheat``` is [here](https://github.com/posco2k8/wheat).

-This blog has been designed by my lovely and very talented girlfriend [Hannah](//hannahfass.com).
+This site has been designed by my lovely and very talented girlfriend [Hannah](//hannahfass.com).

 ## Interests